soerenarlt/metadesign/data_main/README.md

 1) **Create one topology for each topology config**

   Usually you generate thousands (it’s slow).
-Here we create just one for the four possible topology config settings:
+Here we create just one topology for each of the four possible topology config settings:

   ```bash
   python generate_topologies.py --config A --num_tops 1